Last Updated January 22nd, 2018

-We really need to focus on how to get testimonials.
+We really need to focus on how to get testimonials for our blog.

 It’s extremely important.